nus-cs2030s/2122-s2/docs/22-exception.md

 An unchecked exception is an exception caused by a programmer's errors.
 They should not happen if perfect code is written.  `IllegalArgumentException`, `NullPointerException`, `ClassCastException` are examples of unchecked exceptions.
 Generally, unchecked exceptions are not explicitly caught or thrown.
 They indicate that something is wrong with the program and cause run-time errors.

 A checked exception is an exception that a programmer has no control over.
 Even if the code written is perfect, such an exception might still happen.
 The programmer should thus actively anticipate the exception and handle them.
-For instance, when we open a file, we should anticipate that in some cases, the file cannot be opened.  `FileNotFoundException` and `InputMismatchException` are two examples of checked exceptions.
+For instance, when we open a file, we should anticipate that in some cases, the file cannot be opened.  `FileNotFoundException` {--and `InputMismatchException` are two examples of--} {++is an example of a++} checked exception.
 A checked exception must be either handled, or else the program will not compile.

 In Java, unchecked exceptions are subclasses of the class `RuntimeException`.